lucianomazzuca/games-inventory-app/README.md

 # Game Inventory App

 This app allows you to have an inventory of games including various details like description, price, release date, stock, and more.
-Also, you can add developers and genres.
+Includes CRUD of games, developers and genres.

 ## Screenshots